History of Alsace: Bronze Age Alsace

 After a brief cool period between 1600 BCE and 1400 BCE, the number of known settlements and burial sites in Alsace increases significantly.
 This period belongs largely to the Urnfield Culture, characterized by cremated remains in pots buried together in fields.
 Notable during this period is a range of settlement sizes, which suggest to archaeologists the formation of political units in which smaller settlements were subject to larger ones.
 Large late Bronze Age settlements have been found near Reichstett and Colmar.

 Iron Age Alsace

 The Iron Age in Alsace (800 BCE - 52 BCE) begins with the advent of iron metallurgy and ends with the incorporation of all of Gaul into Rome.
-In Alsace, in common with much of central Europe, two phases of this period have been identified by archaeologists: the Hallstat (800 BCE - 480 BCE) and La Tène (480 BCE - 52 BCE).
+In Alsace, in common with much of central Europe, two phases of this period have been identified by archaeologists: the Hallstatt (800 BCE - 480 BCE) and La Tène (480 BCE - 52 BCE).